 That is, Jesus saves us from all that would separate us from God and from other human beings-and from all that separates us from our true selves: from rigid certainty, from self-righteousness, from self-deprecation, and from all of our whole hearted yet fruitless attempts to save ourselves.
-In this Jesus, God takes on human flesh and human life so that we might find the love and acceptance that underlies all existence.
+In this Jesus, God takes on human flesh and human life so that we might find the love and acceptance that underlies all existence-that is salvation, wholeness of life.

-The child is born-Matthew doesn't say any more than that.
-As I said, this doesn't make for a good Christmas pageant, at least not until those astrologers show up-and we'll wait until next Sunday to hear about them.
+The child is born-Matthew doesn't say much more than that.

+As I said, this doesn't make for a good Christmas pageant, at least not until those astrologers show up-and we'll hear about them on January 5.
 But Matthew is careful to tell us that Joseph named this child Jesus-a form of the Hebrew name Joshua which means "God saves."
 Do you remember the story of Joshua?
 He isn't found in Matthew's genealogy, but Joshua was the successor to Moses' authority.
-The repeated refrain in the story of Joshua is "I, God, will be with you."
+In the story of Joshua, God's repeated refrain is: "I will be with you."